takari/team-documentation/en/01-preface/01-chapter1.markdown

 ## Who is this book for?

 This book is written for users who have experience with Maven.
 While Takari does offer Maven training for users, this book will assume that you are familiar with basic Maven concepts such as the POM or the Maven Lifecycle.
 With TDM, Takari wanted to make sure that we were focused on addressing critical gaps in Maven's core and Maven's plugins.
-Good Maven documentation isn't one of these gaps, and if you are looking for practical information about Maven's basic concepts, we encourage you to browse the Maven project web site: http://maven.apache.org
+Good Maven documentation isn't one of these gaps, and if you are looking for practical information about Maven's basic concepts, we encourage you to browse the Maven project web site at http://maven.apache.org

-This book is written for any someone currently using Maven or for someone evaluating using the TDM distribution to improve an existing Maven build.
+This book is written for someone currently using Maven or for someone evaluating using the TDM distribution to improve an existing Maven build.

 ## How to read this book

 The TDM book has been written as a comprehensive reference to the features offered by TDM.
 If you are new to TDM we encourage you to read the introduction, but if you are only interested in learning how to use a specific feature or plugin you will be able to skip to an individual chapter and get started.

 We wrote each chapter as a stand-alone document that can be used independent of other parts of this book, and when necessary we will include a cross-reference to a related section in another chapter.

 ## How to Contact Takari

 Takari is available if you have questions about the TDM distribution, questions about support, or if you have a suggestion for a new feature.
 We're very interested in your feedback and suggestions.

+Our website at http://takari.io/ contains numerous resources that might be of interest to you

 To get in touch with Takari, we encourage you to send an email to team@takari.io

 ### Takari Maven Training

 Takari offers virtual training for Maven and custom training classes for Takari's TDM distribution.

-Takari's Introduction to Maven is a virtual training course that was designed to focus on practice not theory.
-This course is designed to bring everyone up to a base line of knowledge so teams can collaborate on Maven projects more effectively.
+Takari's Introduction to Maven is a virtual training course that was designed to focus on practice rather than theory.
+The course is designed to bring everyone up to a base line of knowledge of Maven so teams can collaborate on projects more effectively.

-For more information about Takari's Maven training, email team@takari.io.
+For more information about Takari's Maven training, email training@takari.io.

 ### Takari Subscription

 Takari offers support for Maven and the TDM distribution with a subscription to the TDM distribution.
 If your organization depends on Takari, we encourage you to subscribe to our commercial offering for the latest updates and information about the TDM distribution as well as for early-access to features included in the TDM distribution.

 With a Takari subscription you'll have the ability to receive direct support from Takari's team of open source experts.

 ## Acknowledgements

 The authors of this book would like to acknowledge the customers of Takari for supporting sustainable open source development.